The Northman: Plot

-In AD 895, King Aurvandill "War-Raven" returns to the island of Hrafnsey, reuniting with his wife, Queen Gudrún, and his heir, Prince Amleth.
+In AD 895, in the North Atlantic, King Aurvandill "War-Raven" returns to the island of Hrafnsey, reuniting with his wife, Queen Gudrún, and his heir, Prince Amleth.
 To prepare Amleth for his eventual accession to the throne, the father and son participate in a ceremony overseen by Aurvandill's jester, Heimir.
 Heimir tells Amleth that his destiny is fixed and cannot be escaped, and Amleth vows to avenge his father if Aurvandill is ever slain, rather than live his life in shame.
 The next morning, Amleth's bastard uncle Fjölnir stages a palace coup, beheads Aurvandill, sacks the hillfort and carries away Gudrún.
 Amleth narrowly escapes Fjölnir's assassins and flees by boat, swearing vengeance.

 Several years later, an adult Amleth is a type of berserker, known as an ulfhéðinn, within a band of Vikings.
-After attacking a village in Garðaríki, he encounters a Seeress in the temple of Svetovit; the Seeress orders Amleth to remember his oath of vengeance and tells him that his fate is intertwined with that of a Maiden-King.
+After sacking a village in Garðaríki, he encounters a Seeress in the temple of Svetovit while the Vikings he accompanied led a campaign of pillage and murder; the Seeress orders Amleth to remember his oath of vengeance and tells him that his fate is intertwined with that of a Maiden-King.
 Soon after, he learns that "Fjölnir the Brotherless" has lost his throne to Harald of Norway and now lives as a sheep farmer in Iceland.
 Branding himself as a thrall, a slave, Amleth sneaks aboard a ship taking them to Iceland.
 He encounters an enslaved Slavic woman named Olga, who claims to be a sorceress.
 They are taken to Fjölnir's farm, where Amleth learns his mother married Fjölnir and bore him a son named Gunnar.
+When most of the slaves are rejected as defective, Amleth displays his strength and aggression to impress Fjölnir, who ultimately decides to keep him and Olga due to her beauty.

-One night, Amleth follows a vixen and encounters a he-witch, who facilitates a seance between Amleth and the skull of Heimir, whom Fjölnir has also murdered.
-Heimir tells Amleth about Draugr, a magical sword that can only be drawn at night or at the Gates of Hel.
+One night, Amleth follows a vixen and encounters a warlock, who facilitates a seance between Amleth and the skull of Heimir, whom Fjölnir has also murdered.
+Heimir tells Amleth about Draugr, a magical sword that can be drawn only at night or at the Gates of Hel.
 Amleth enters a barrow and obtains the blade from its owner, the undead Mound Dweller.
 He hides the sword upon his return to the farm.
 The next day, Amleth is selected to compete in a game of knattleikr against another farm.
 The game turns violent when the leader of the opposing team brutalizes the competition until only he and Amleth are left.
 Gunnar (looking up to Amleth, not knowing he is his half-brother), is almost killed in trying to draw away the opposing player; but Amleth saves him, furiously beating his opponent to death.
 As a reward, Fjölnir's adult son, Thórir, grants him overseer duties and allows him to choose a woman.